Let’s cut to the chase.

 I have just the thing.

-John and I have gotten really into hot toddies this winter even though it’s been a mild one here in the Northwest.
-We’ve been mixing up different variations, always including bourbon.
+We’ve gotten really into hot toddies (especially in winter) and have been mixing up different variations, always including bourbon.
 Hot toddies and bourbon go together like PB&J – trust me.

 Origins of Hot Toddy